 For me, the most impressive of the two is the Brienzersee.
 It has the majestic Brienzer Rothorn mountain on the north side and the foothills of the huge Gurten Mountain in the south.
 On top of that, the toothpaste-like blue of this glacial-fed lake is absolutely mind-blowing.

-Otherwise, just keep common sense in mind – watch out for boats, ferries, and swimmers (the Swiss love to swim far and alone in their lakes in summer) and be respectful of the wildlife.
+Otherwise, just keep common sense in mind – watch out for boats, ferries, and swimmers (the locals love to swim far and alone in lakes in summer, I have come across many in surprise in the middle of a lake) and be respectful of the wildlife (there are often no-go zones in lakes near wildlife reserves / reeds etc).

 Oh, and don’t forget your waterproof camera or camera cover, because the views are insane!